 bright headlamp in forest

-First off, what exactly is a lumen?
+First off, what exactly are headlamp lumens?
 A lumen is the total amount of light coming out of your headlamp.
 The higher the lumen count, the brighter and stronger the headlamp.
 Seems simple enough.
 However, this is where it is important to do your research when looking into different brands and models.
 Lumen rating systems used to be a little bit like the Wild West, there was no standard way to measure it so brands were able to get away with advertising outrageous lumen counts without any real regulation.

-Thankfully, nowadays brands have adopted a standardized method for measuring lumen levels.
-Headlamps testing protocols are measured by the total lumens, beam distance, durability, and the total time to get down to 10% battery life.
+Thankfully, today’s headlamp brands follow standardized testing methods to ensure accurate lumen ratings.
+These protocols measure the total lumens, beam distance, durability, and the total time to get down to 10% battery life.
 This change helped wrangle in some of the more outlandish claims made by my knockoff brands.
 Headlamps that used to be rated at 60 hours had to drop their ratings down to 2-3 hours of usable battery life.
 This made it much easier for shoppers to trust whether the product they were purchasing was actually going to perform as advertised and for quality brands to fight off knockoff competitors in the industry.

 Lumen count is one of, if not the most, important stat to consider when buying a headlamp, but it’s not the only one.
 In all actuality, you won’t be using your headlamp at max brightness most of the time… that would drain your battery pretty quickly.
 You should be looking for a perfect sweet spot between lumen count, run time, and beam distance.
 To find that, think about how you’ll be using your headlamp and your particular lighting needs.
 Two headlamps with the same lumen rating might look completely different in practice.
 Maybe one headlamp produces a wide, floodlight while another might shoot a narrow beam over a long distance.
 Both of these lights, on paper, are the same but are designed for entirely different uses.